hyperware-ai/hyperware-book/src/cookbook/package_apis.md

 `kit build` resolves dependencies in a few ways.

-The first is from a livenet Kinode hosting the depenency.
+The first is from a livenet Hyperware node hosting the depenency.
 This method requires a [`--port`](#../kit/build.md#--port) (or `-p` for short) flag when building a package that has a non-empty `dependencies` field.
-That `--port` corresponds to the Kinode hosting the API dependency.
+That `--port` corresponds to the node hosting the API dependency.

-To host an API, your Kinode must either:
+To host an API, your node must either:
 1. Have that package downloaded by the `app-store`.
 2. Be a live node, in which case it will attempt to contact the publisher of the package, and download the package.
 Thus, when developing on a fake node, you must first build and start any dependencies on your fake node before building packages that depend upon them: see [usage example below](#remote-file-storage-usage-example).